SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 **printf:** Exact same as printf in C, only in shell, just without the parantheses, same formattin, etc. Just of laughs.

+**expr:** this is something only for arithmetic, so increments within scripts (in loops) or just normal arithmetic on the console. `expr 48 + 78`.

+Something that's very confusing is when we use multiplication, the `*` is a shell character and it means everything in the file, so when we do `expr 5 * 2`, it will return an error.
+Instead we need to put the asterisk in quotes. `expr 5 '*' 2`.

+**which:** this will just return the location of the program. `which expr` will return `/bin/expr`

 ## Examples.